Freehold (Green Title) and survey-strata subdivision

 Further information and application forms is available on the DPLH website or by contacting the City's Planning Services team on 9237 9222 or city@subiaco.wa.gov.au.

 The City’s Planning Services team allocates street numbers to all properties within the City.
 Street numbers to new developments, subdivisions and amalgamations are allocated according to the Australian/New Zealand Standard – Geographic Information – Rural and Urban Addressing.
-Street numbers are also be reallocated under this standard.
+Reallocation of street numbers is also considered under this standard.

 The City will consider a street number change if a property is subdivided, amalgamated or if there are difficulties in identifying the property.